Ben Carson: Office furnishing scandal

 Carson received criticism for spending up to $31,000 on a dining set in his office in late 2017.
 This expenditure was discovered after Helen Foster, a career HUD official, filed a complaint alleging that she had been demoted from her position because she refused to spend more than the legal $5,000 limit for office redecorations.
 Carson and his spokesman said that he had little or no involvement in the purchase of the dining set.
 Later, email communications revealed that Carson and his wife selected the dining set.
 On March 20, 2018, Carson testified before the United States House Committee on Appropriations that he had "dismissed" himself from the decision to buy the $31,000 dining room set and "left it to my wife, you know, to choose something".
 On September 12, 2019, HUD's inspector general released a report clearing Carson of misconduct.

 Remarks on transgender use of homeless shelters

 Carson was accused by members of the Department of Housing and Urban Development of making transphobic remarks at a meeting in San Francisco in September 2019.
 He warned that "big, hairy men" might infiltrate homeless shelters for women, prompting one woman to walk out.
 Reps.
 Joe Kennedy III of Massachusetts and Jennifer Wexton of Virginia called for his resignation, but Carson said the accusations were a "mischaracterization".
-A HUD spokesperson responded that Carson "does not use derogatory language to refer to transgendered individuals.
-Any reporting to the contrary is false."